ItProjectsSchool/Call_Apply_Bind/README.md

 In js, we have such a thing like a context.
 In plain English, the context is something that calls the function.
 We can get access to the context using the word this. <br/>

 When we use this in print() we use global context.
 Global context knew nothing about property a and it returns undefined. <br/>
-If we changed context that has a property for our function print, we would get another result (not undefined). <br/>
+If we changed context that has the property a for our function print, we would get another result (not undefined). <br/>
 We can change context using methods call, apply and bind. <br/>

 Let's start from call. <br/>